City of the Eco-Bridge

 The bridge city is populated by skinny architecture.
-Skinny buildings consume less space and require less servicing.
-Also, fewer materials are used in their construction, so they are more ecofriendly and cost-conscious.
-Many of these skinny houses also have micro-gardens, and not huge sprawling backyard lawns.
-This means their water needs are under half that of the average suburban home.
-And as they are attached to the building next door, they are twice as easy to heat or cool compared to conventional detached houses in Bristol.
+Skinny buildings consume less space and require less maintenance.
+Plus, fewer materials are used in their construction, making them much more eco-friendly and cost-effective.
+Many of these skinny buildings also have micro-gardens, and not huge sprawling lawn gardens.
+This means that their water needs are less than half that of the average suburban home.
+And because they are attached to the building next door, they are twice as easy to heat or cool compared to conventional single-family detached homes in Bristol.

 For the complete story of Bristol 2121, see the Ecotopia 2121 project book.